Philippines Unemployment Rate Falls To 4.2 Pct In November - UrduPoint

 Philippines' Unemployment Rate Falls To 4.2 Pct In November

 MANILA, Jan.
-6 (UrduPoint / Pakistan Point News - 6th Jan, 2023 ) --:The unemployment rate in the Philippines declined to 4.2 percent in November, compared to the previous month's record of 4.5 percent, the Philippine Statistics Authority (PSA) said on Friday.
+8 (UrduPoint / Pakistan Point News - 8th Jan, 2023 ) --::The unemployment rate in the Philippines declined to 4.2 percent in November, compared to the previous month's record of 4.5 percent, the Philippine Statistics Authority (PSA) said on Sunday.

 PSA data showed 2.18 million Filipinos were out of work in November, lower than the 2.24 million recorded in October.
 PSA head Dennis Mapa said the November unemployment rate was the lowest rate since April 2005.